Seidman, Margulis & Fairman, LLP

 Gas Explosions: Natural gas infrastructure throughout Chicago's neighborhoods has been the source of residential and commercial explosions.
 Utility negligence, improper appliance installation, and contractor error have all been cited in past incidents involving gas-related burns.

 Seek Immediate Medical Attention: The first priority after any serious burn is emergency medical care.
 Call 911 or have someone transport you to the nearest emergency room or verified burn center.
 Do not delay treatment to gather evidence or make phone calls.
-The depth and extent of a burn injury — classified as first, second, third, or fourth degree — will be documented by treating physicians, and this medical record becomes a foundational element of any future legal claim.

 Preserve Evidence: If it is safe to do so and does not delay medical care, photographs of the scene, the cause of the burn, and the injury itself can be valuable.
 Preserve any defective products, equipment, or clothing involved.
 Identify witnesses and collect their contact information.
 If the incident occurred at a workplace, report it to your employer and request a copy of any incident report.